The Spirit of Glory

 though the people are small with bitter voices

-hungry, thirsty, scratching our walls ....
+hungry, thirsty, scratching our walls ...

-bright as the day we forged them,
+bright as the coins we earn each day

 with your imperial face stamped on one side,